BewhiskeredBard/homebridge-scout/README.md

 | Video Doorbell     | [#18](https://github.com/jordanryanmoore/homebridge-scout/issues/18) |
 | Indoor Camera      | [#17](https://github.com/jordanryanmoore/homebridge-scout/issues/17) |

-*‡ Not supported by Scout's original mesh-based hardware.
-These devices do not have humidity or temperature sensors, and the motion sensors do not properly trigger motion events.*
+<small>‡ Not supported by Scout's original mesh-based hardware.
+These devices do not have humidity or temperature sensors, and the motion sensors do not properly trigger motion events.</small>

 ## Credits